The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Trading Activity and Disagreement

-Having defined the three market-level measures, we now examine how they evolve over time across the prediction markets for different candidates.
-The sample period runs from 2024-01-05 00:00:00 UTC, when the candidate prediction markets were launched, to 2024-11-06 06:46:00 UTC, when Fox News first projected that President Trump had won the election.\footnote{The actual launch times of these prediction markets are at the end of 2024-01-04, ranging from 22:58:00 UTC to 23:02:00 UTC; orders began to flow in after 2024-01-05 00:00:00 UTC.}
+Having defined the three market-level measures, we now examine how they evolve across the candidate markets.
+The sample period runs from 2024-01-05 00:00:00 UTC, when the candidate prediction markets were launched, to 2024-11-06 06:46:00 UTC, when Fox News first projected that President Trump had won the election.\footnote{The actual launch times of these prediction markets are at the end of 2024-01-04, ranging from 22:58:00 UTC to 23:02:00 UTC.
+Orders began to flow in after 2024-01-05 00:00:00 UTC.}